kailerlaino/flixster/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to my mentor Sayali and intern manager Alex.
+I think they were very helpful this week for giving feedback as I developed my project!